joealfa/reviewer/general.md

 ## Caching
 Caching involves storing data in memory to improve performance by reducing the need to fetch data from a slower source.

-## Middleware
-Middleware are components that are used to handle requests and responses in an ASP.NET Core application pipeline.

 ## BDD and TDD in
 - **BDD (Behavior-Driven Development)**: An extension of TDD that focuses on the behavior of an application.